hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/641_xii_sharat_chakravarty.md

 this before that this experience was necessary for you."

 Swamiji: Well, I am not a fool to believe anything and everything without direct proof.
-And coming into this realm of Mahâmâya, oh, the many magic mysteries I have come across alongside this bigger magic conjuration of a universe!
+And coming into this realm of Mahāmāya, oh, the many magic mysteries I have come across alongside this bigger magic conjuration of a universe!
 Maya, it is all Maya!
 Goodness!
 What rubbish we have been talking so long this day!
 By thinking constantly of ghosts,